imakewebthings/pidrop/node/README.md

 4. Set nvm to use this newly installed version by running `nvm use 0.10.28`.
 5. Set nvm to use this version of Node by default every time the Pi boots by running `nvm alias default 0.10.28`.
 6. Test that everything works by running `node -v`.
 You should see `v0.10.28`.
+7. Create a new folder somewhere.
+This is where you will work.
+Inside that folder run `npm init`.
+It will ask you a number of questions.
+You can hit enter to all of the questions to accept the default answers.

 That's it!
 Proceed to [Step 1](./1), and happy coding.